c0c0n3/kitt4sme/_tmp/template.md

   near real time, it enables the KITT4SME platform to offer manufacturing SMEs a service to implement in-process quality assessment and machine reconfiguration.
-* The following diagram puts Roughnator into the context of the KITT4SME platform.
-As a platform application service, Roughnator is available in the RAMP marketplace.
-An SME can deploy the service from there and then connect their machines to the KITT4SME platform to have Roughnator produce roughness estimates as the machines work on a production batch.
-  As raw measurements come in from the shop floor the platform middleware refines them into NGSI entities and passes these entities on to the Roughnator service.
-On receiving an NGSI entity, Roughnator feeds it into its machine learning model to produce a roughness forecast which it writes to the IoT context.
-The platform infrastructure tracks changes to the IoT context to produce time series which are ultimately displayed in a RAMP dashboard an SME operator has access to.
-Through the dashboard, the operator can easily gauge product quality and possibly intervene to reconfigure their production process.

-![Roughnator context diagram][roughnator.dia]

 ### Role in the architecture